illinoistech-itm/jhajek/itmo-444/week-02/infrastructure-assignment/Readme.md

 ### Third Step

 To start the VM lets type the same command: ```vagrant up```.
 Upon the vm starting succesfully, let us type the commmand: ```vagrant ssh``` to connect to the instance we built via SSH.
+Take a Screenshot of the output of this command.

-***Deliverable*** Complete all of the software installs and take the required screenshots.
-Add them to this template document and push this to your private repo > itmo-444 > week-02
+***Deliverable*** Take a screenshot of the your VM right after you have completed the `vagrant ssh` command.